matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Reporting that decryption keys are withheld
 -------------------------------------------

-When sending an encrypted event to a room, a client can signal to other devices in that room that it is not sending them the keys needed to decrypt the event.
+When sending an encrypted event to a room, a client can optionally signal to other devices in that room that it is not sending them the keys needed to decrypt the event.
 In this way, the receiving client can indicate to the user why it cannot decrypt the event, rather than just showing a generic error message.

 In the same way, when one device requests keys from another using `Key requests`_, the device from which the key is being requested may want to tell